eunseo-yang/Proactive_AI_Tutor/README.md

 - GPT Reference Material: Transcribe the lecture video into a text file using an Google Speech to Text (STT) model.
 - User Action: Watching a lecture, Asking questions, Taking quizzes

-**User Study Results**

-The results of the user study conducted using this E-learning framework, which analyzed the overall learning experience of the students, are summarized in the 'poster.pdf' file.

 **Guideline**

 - To use it, you need to obtain an API key for GPT.
 (I used a paid subscription.)